-The USA Lacrosse arm patch is a required item for your shirt.
+The USA Lacrosse arm patch is an optional item for your shirt.
 You may be given these USA Lacrosse arm patches once you become certified for the first time, or you can purchase them yourself if TXLOA has run out of them.
 You can get these patched by attending a TXLOA general membership meeting, where the required shirt patches are handed out for free.
 The USA Lacrosse arm patch is affixed to the left sleeve exactly 3 inches below the top seam of the left shirt sleeve and centered horizontally on the sleeve.

-The American flag patch is also a required item for your shirt.
+The American flag patch is a required item for your shirt.
 You must purchase these patches on your own, or attend a TXLOA general membership meeting, where these patches are handed out for free.
 The approved flag patch has a gold border - do not order ones with either a white or a yellow border because they are no longer authorized.
 The American flag patch is sewn exactly 3/4-inch above the top of the left-breast pocket.

 You can purchase both the USA Lacrosse Official patch and the American flag patch from an online vendor called ZebraWear, which is different from the scheduling system called Zebra-ware.
 You can also purchase items on the USA Lacrosse online shop. or attend a TXLOA general membership meeting, where these patches are handed out for free

 Below is an example of a properly-dressed official (minus the hat).